xtuml/bridgepoint/doc-bridgepoint/notes/10525_deployments/10525_deployments_dnt.md

 Stale services will be clearly marked by the yellow triangular warning glyph.
 A CME is provided on the terminator element to delete all stale services by right clicking and selecting "Delete stale services".
 This CME is not available if the terminator has no stale services.
+Stale services may also be deleted by selecting the service itself and using the "Delete" CME.

 This feature and how it should be used will be documented in the BridgePoint documentation.